Tunnerminnerwait: Resistance

-In September 1841, Tunnerminnerwait (Peevay) and Planobeena (Fanny) and three others, including Truganini and Timme waged an eight-week campaign of resistance against the European settlement in the Port Philip area.
+In September 1841, Tunnerminnerwait, Maulboyheenner, Plorenernoopner (Fanny), Maytepueminer (Maria) and Truganini, waged an eight-week campaign of resistance against the British settlement in the Port Philip area.
 They stole two guns and some ammunition from a settler's hut at Bass River.
 They robbed stations from Dandenong to Western Port and South Gippsland districts on the outskirts of Melbourne over the next seven weeks.
 They wounded four white men and killed two.

 It took three military expeditions to successfully track and capture them, with the help of native police.
 All five were captured in November 1841 at Powlett River.

 Trial and judgement

 They appeared before Judge Willis on 20 December 1841 in Melbourne, charged with murder.
 The five were defended by Redmond Barry who was the standing Defence Council for Aborigines.
 Barry questioned the legal basis of British authority over Aborigines who were not citizens and claimed that the evidence was dubious and circumstantial.
-None of the five people charged were permitted to give evidence in court.
+None of the five people charged was permitted to give evidence in court.

 "The press reported the exchanges in the court in this fashion: 'After a good deal of conversation an affidavit being made as to the absence of a material witness, Mr. Croke stated his intention of abandoning the principle charge for murder in consequence of not being able to obtain the witness who was so material.
 His Honour did not wish that justice should be so administered as to afford murderers to escape the justice of the law: he did not wish such a thing to occur in his district.'"

 "If Willis was cited accurately by the press in describing the accused as murderers' before any evidence was led to convict them (and more than one newspaper carried this commentary), then, he seriously misconceived the rights of the prisoners to a fair trial in which their guilt had to be established by the prosecution beyond a reasonable doubt.
 In those circumstances a robust defence counsel would have submitted that Willis disqualify himself for prejudging the case."

-The Supreme Court found the two men, Tunnerminnerwait ("Jack Napoleon Tarraparrura") and Timme ("Robert Timmy Jimmy Small-boy") guilty of the murder of the two whalers, Cook and Yankey at Western Port on 6 October 1841.
+The Supreme Court found the two men, Tunnerminnerwait ("Jack Napoleon Tarraparrura") and Maulboyheenner guilty of the murder of the two whalers, Cook and Yankey at Western Port on 6 October 1841.
 Tunnerminnerwait was reported as saying that "after his death he would join his father in Van Diemen's Land and hunt kangaroo".

 Death

-Together with Timme, Tunnerminnerwait was executed for murder on 20 January 1842.
+Together with Maulboyheenner, Tunnerminnerwait was executed for murder on 20 January 1842.
 They were the first public executions to take place in the District of Port Phillip, the colony to become known as Melbourne.

-Tunnerminnerwait and Maulboyheenner were later buried in an unmarked grave on a site that is now home to the Queen Victoria Market.
+Tunnerminnerwait and Maulboyheenner were buried in an unmarked graves at the Old Melbourne Cemetery which now lies under the Queen Victoria Market.